 Are You Worried That the Work You Do Will Cause SSA to Over-Estimate Your Ability Support Yourself Financially?

-During the time that you are involved in Ticket to Work, you will not be required to participate in a Continuing Disability Review (CDR), so the progress you are making while in the program will not count against your ability to keep your benefits.
+During the time that your Ticket to Work is assigned, you may not be required to participate in a Continuing Disability Review (CDR), so the progress you are making while in the program will not count against your ability to keep your benefits.

 What to Expect During the Trial Work Period